List of Jeopardy! contestants: Ryan Holznagel

-Ryan "Fritz" Holznagel is the editor-in-chief of Who2 Biographies and the winner of the 1995 Tournament of Champions.
+Ryan "Fritz" Holznagel is another Jeopardy! contestant who has enjoyed notable success on the show.
+He first appeared on Jeopardy! in November 1994, winning $49,413 as a 4-day champion.
+Holznagel, who is currently the editor-in-chief of Who2 Biographies, is also the winner of the 1995 Tournament of Champions.
 He also represented the U.S. at the show's first ever Olympic tournament in 1996.
 Holznagel later participated in the Ultimate Tournament of Champions in 2005, and in the Battle of the Decades in 2014.
 While not competing, he realized that Jeopardy! success largely comes down to how well a player is able to use the signaling device to ring in.
 Using this knowledge, he created a reaction time website and employed various methods, such as coffee and light exercise, to take his reaction time from an average 228 milliseconds to a superhuman 126 milliseconds.
 He published all his findings in a manifesto named Secrets of the Buzzer in 2015.